Zellic/Masamune/pdfs/yaudit-reports/02-2023-TempleDAO-Origami-Recheck.md

 ## Review Summary

-**Temple DAO Origami**
+**TempleDAO Origami**

-The goal of Temple DAO's Origami product is to offer auto-compounded yield offerings on underlying strategies, maximising returns without sacrificing liquidity.
+The goal of TempleDAO's Origami product is to offer auto-compounded yield offerings on underlying strategies, maximising returns without sacrificing liquidity.
 The first strategy being offered is on [GLP and GMX](https://gmx.io/).
 Origami will be deployed on Arbitrum and Avalanche, the two chains where GMX is deployed, even though the current [Temple core contracts](https://docs.templedao.link/technical-reference/contracts) are deployed on Ethereum.

-The contracts of the Temple DAO Origami [Repo](https://github.com/TempleDAO/origami) were reviewed over 5 days.
+The contracts of the TempleDAO Origami [Repo](https://github.com/TempleDAO/origami) were reviewed over 5 days.
 The code review was performed by 2 auditors between February 21 and February 26, 2023.
 The repository was under active development during the review, but the review was limited to the latest commit at the start of the review.
-This was commit [5ddb424ca1cba8698a51fc21510c1891598a7f09](https://github.com/TempleDAO/origami/tree/5ddb424ca1cba8698a51fc21510c1891598a7f09/apps/protocol) for the Temple DAO repo.
+This was commit [5ddb424ca1cba8698a51fc21510c1891598a7f09](https://github.com/TempleDAO/origami/tree/5ddb424ca1cba8698a51fc21510c1891598a7f09/apps/protocol) for the TempleDAO repo.

-This was the second review of the Temple DAO Origami [Repo](https://github.com/TempleDAO/origami).
+This was the second review of the TempleDAO Origami [Repo](https://github.com/TempleDAO/origami).

-Temple DAO fixed the issues from the first report so yAudit did a review of these mitigations by comparing changes made from commit [a31d192ab54ca7d21f2dee30c630a6ec1843b646](https://github.com/TempleDAO/origami/tree/a31d192ab54ca7d21f2dee30c630a6ec1843b646/apps/protocol), which was the commit of the first review, to commit [5ddb424ca1cba8698a51fc21510c1891598a7f09](https://github.com/TempleDAO/origami/tree/5ddb424ca1cba8698a51fc21510c1891598a7f09/apps/protocol), which was the commit that included the mitigations.
+TempleDAO fixed the issues from the first report so yAudit did a review of these mitigations by comparing changes made from commit [a31d192ab54ca7d21f2dee30c630a6ec1843b646](https://github.com/TempleDAO/origami/tree/a31d192ab54ca7d21f2dee30c630a6ec1843b646/apps/protocol), which was the commit of the first review, to commit [5ddb424ca1cba8698a51fc21510c1891598a7f09](https://github.com/TempleDAO/origami/tree/5ddb424ca1cba8698a51fc21510c1891598a7f09/apps/protocol), which was the commit that included the mitigations.

 ## Scope